open-quantum-safe/www/about/sponsors.md

 ## Linux Foundation

-In 2024, the Open Quantum Safe project joined the [Linux Foundation](https://linuxfoundation.org/).
+In 2024, the Open Quantum Safe project joined the [Linux Foundation](https://linuxfoundation.org/) as part of the [Post-Quantum Cryptography Alliance](https://pqca.org/).

 ## Past sponsors